barbaraaboagye/barbaraaboagye.github.io/_posts/2015-03-10-Minning-Soft-Skills.markdown

 header-img: "img/post-bg-01.jpg"
 ---

-I collating some tips about soft skills which will make you a better software career.
+I have collated some tips about soft skills which will make you a better software career.

 ## What kind of software developer are you? ---- Keep Focus
 >You wouldn’t want to have a divorce lawyer represent you for a tax or real estate problem, so specialization is important.
 A lawyer doesn’t come out of law school and decide they just want to be a “lawyer,” but unfortunately that’s exactly what most software developers do when it comes to their profession.